Amylase (AM-i-lase), Lipase (LYE-pase), Protease (PROE-tee-ase)

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the delayed-release capsules in a tightly-closed container to protect them from moisture.
-Putting desiccant pouches in the container may also help to keep the capsules from getting moist.
+Store the delayed-release capsules in a tightly closed container to protect them from moisture.

 - Keep all medicine away from children and never share your medicine with anyone.